 Drupal vs WordPress vs Joomla: What is the best CMS to power a digital business?

-Say you want to set up an online store, an e-learning offering, or that you have a lot of people in your organisation or network and want to offer them access to a portal.
-Perhaps, you have an existing digital business and are thinking of upgrading your platform?
+Say you want to set up an online store, an e-learning offering, or you have a lot of people in your organisation or network and want to offer them access to a portal.
+Perhaps, the lockdown and its consequences have made you realise that your business has changed structurally and you need to upgrade your digital platform.
 The burning question is: what technology platform should you use?

 In this article, we take a deep dive into all three platforms comparing them using the following ten criteria to see which one comes out on top: